gregwhitaker/springboot-customactuator-example/README.md

 # springboot-customactuator-example
 An example of implementing a custom actuator endpoint in Spring Boot.

+The example application is a simple RESTful API for storing and retrieving notes.
+The custom actuator endpoint allows the user to get the count of notes in the repository as well as clear the notes repository.

 ## Building the Example
 Run the following command to build the example: